syncfusion-content/blazor-docs/blazor/speeddial/items.md

 ## HTML attribute support in speeddial items

-You can add HTML attributes for the Blazor Speed Dial action items by using [HtmlAttributes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SpeedDialItem.html#Syncfusion_Blazor_Buttons_SpeedDialItem_HtmlAttributes) property.
-You can also add them as inline attributes or by using the `@attributes` directive.
+The Blazor Speed Dial items support adding custom HTML attributes with [HtmlAttributes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SpeedDialItem.html#Syncfusion_Blazor_Buttons_SpeedDialItem_HtmlAttributes) property to customize the items.
+You can add them as inline attributes or use the `@attributes` directive.

 Below example demonstrates the Speed Dial items with HTML attributes.